NhoanNhoan/Student-Management/README.md

 # Student-Management
-It's not complete, but i will!
+It's not completed, but i will be!

 # Prerequisite:
   1. IDE: Android studio.